AtomMaterialUI/material-theme-docs/docs/configuration/other-tweaks-settings.md

 ----
 ### Themed Title Bar

+**Note**: This feature has been incorporated into the main product as of version 2021.2.
+As a result, it has been removed from the plugin.
+{:class='card-panel warn'}

 ##### Windows 10

 This setting also allows the theming of the application title bar in Windows 10.
 To do so, it is actually setting the